CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 - 85mm f/1.8D
 - 105mm f/2.8D, macro

 Of these, the 85, 24, and 35 all came bundled with my F2, making it probably one of my best Nikon purchases ever.
 I've also owned and sold another 85, 50, 18-140, and a 28-70.
-I'll always mildy regret selling the 28-70, as it was a great lens, but it spent most of its time on a digital body that sold to a friend.
+I'll always mildy regret selling the 28-70, as it was a great lens, but in truth it spent most of its time on a digital body anyway.

 A standout lens in this lineup that doesn't get nearly enough press is the 105mm f/2.8D.
 It's sharp as a tac and takes beautiful portraits and macro shots.
 If I ever travel with my camera, this is the extra lens that I take with me.

-God, what a gorgeous camera.
-HP5+ 400
-October 2017ish

 ### Tech Specs
 - **Dates Manufactured:** 1971-1980